Third-quarter sales-tax figures brought a mixed bag of economic news to the north country.

 In Jefferson and Lewis counties, local governments took in more in receipts than they had planned for and more than they took in during 2011.
 But in St. Lawrence County, revenue was slightly less than officials had hoped an unwelcome statistic in the midst of the countys fiscal crisis.

-It does raise concern, St. Lawrence County Treasurer Kevin M. Felt said, because we projected we would receive $42.1 million by the end of the year.
+It does raise concern, said St. Lawrence County Treasurer Kevin M. Felt, because we projected we would receive $42.1 million by the end of the year.
 This is a good example of how things can change.

 Third-quarter sales-tax receipts totaled $10,671,024.94, a decrease of about $25,000 from the same quarter of 2011.